VPNL/TemporalChannels/README.md

 Code for modeling fMRI responses to time-varying stimuli using a temporal channels approach
 * * *
 *Notes:*
 - The code in this repository is compatible with [MATLAB](https://www.mathworks.com) R2016b and later versions.
-It calls functions from the Optimization Toolbox and the Symbolic Math Toolbox.
+- Functions from the Optimization and Symbolic Math Toolboxes are used in some analyses.
 - An example dataset is available [here](https://osf.io/mw5pk) (archive is **20 GB**).
+- *Disclaimer:* It is important to vary experimental timing parameters (e.g., stimulus and ISI durations) in data used for model fitting to minimize collinearity between channel predictors and constrain the solution of the model.
 * * *
 *Contents:*
 1. [Instructions](#instructions)